paskalwolski/RH-TIM/README.md

 ----------
 TIM currently has no use for API keys, as all work has been done locally.
 However, Drive and S3 API's are on the Horizon.
 Current plan is to generate a .env file on 'install', and store API keys there.
 Login process has not been thought out, but will be at some point

+# RH-OLI
+Online Lesson Interface

+This is the online component of TIM and LIAM

+OLI will consist of an online interface that will handle the front end of lesson management.
+Currently OLI seems to be on track to be written in JS, but that may change at a moments notice.
+Very much still in development